fredriclesomar/wp-freshupgrade/README.md

 # Fresh upgrade WordPress, build with Bahasa.
-sent any bug to hi@fredriclesomar.my.id
+The fresh upgrade process of WordPress will run automatically.
+Please ensure that you have created a backup as a precaution.
+By default, your media files will remain safe.
+Sent any bug to hi@fredriclesomar.my.id

 1. Shell command, first need to access grant:
 > chmod +x upgrade.sh